SciCompResources/LearnSciComp/miscellaneous/readme.md

-dump basics, but not tot he objective here
+dump basics, but not to the objective here